kroger/pedrokroger/_posts/2011-09-01-sicp-python-1-1-elements-programming.md

 136 136
 ```

-Of course both methods yield the same answer, but this will not always be the case, as we'll see latter in this post (exercise 1.5) and in this series.
+Of course both methods yield the same answer, but this will not always be the
+case, as we'll see latter in this post (exercise 1.5) and in this series.

-## Conditional expressions and predicates
+## Conditional Expressions

-The main point of this sub-section is to show how to write conditional expressions in Scheme by implementing a function named _abs_ to calculate the absolute value of a number.
-Since _abs_ is a built-in function in Python,  I'll use _myabs_ (it's pretty hard not to think about cheesy late-night infomercials with a function named like this ;-)).
-The first implementation follows the mathematical definition and uses multiple predicates:
+The main point of this sub-section is to show how to write conditional
+expressions in Scheme by implementing a function named _abs_ to calculate the
+absolute value of a number.
+Since _abs_ is a built-in function in Python, I'll
+use _myabs_ (it's pretty hard not to think about cheesy late-night infomercials
+with a function named like this ;-)).
+The first implementation follows the
+mathematical definition and uses multiple predicates:

 ```python
 def myabs(x):